The annual motorcycle challenge to benefit people living with Multiple Sclerosis

 Please encourage your friends and family to support your challenge to reach the minimum 5000 points by contributing in your name.

-All of the contributions to the National MS Society website are tax deductible donations and will indeed make a difference in the 400,000 people in the USA who have Multiple Sclerosis.
+Contributions to the National MS Society website are tax deductible donations and will indeed make a difference in the 400,000 people in the USA who have Multiple Sclerosis.

 Join Longhaulpaul as he attempts to make a difference in the lives of MS patients who face challenges on a daily basis as a patient advocate.
 Paul is also fighting for a cure so that he and others might someday go to bed without fear they may wake to find their ability to ride a motorcycle, drive a car, work, or even walk has been cruelly taken away.